Manute Bol: Early life

 Manute Bol was born to Madut and Okwok Bol in Turalei, a small village in what was at the time Sudan, now part of South Sudan.
 His father was a tribal elder for the Dinka people.
-Before his birth, Okwok Bol had twice given birth to stillborn twins, and upon a visit to the local mystic, was promised a healthy boy who was to be named Manute.
+Before his birth, Okwok had twice given birth to stillborn twins, and upon a visit to the local mystic, was promised a healthy boy who was to be named Manute.
 In the Dinka language, Manute means "special blessing".
-Bol's exact birth year is unknown; the birth date listed in his United States immigration forms is October 16, 1962, although Cleveland State basketball head coach Kevin Mackey claims he chose this date to appease immigration officials.
+Bol's exact birth year is unknown; the birth date listed in his United States immigration forms is October 16, 1962, but Cleveland State basketball head coach Kevin Mackey admitted that it was fabricated and that he chose this date to make him attractive to teams.
 Mackey said, "I wanted to make sure he was young enough because he didn't have an age.
 I think he was [in his 40s], I really do.
 But there's no way of ever really knowing."
-Former teammate Jayson Williams believes Bol may have been as old as 55 before he retired in 1995.
+Former teammate Jayson Williams believes Bol may have been as old as 55 before he retired in 1995, potentially placing his year of birth as early as 1940.

 Bol grew up during a period of relative peace in Sudan, a country that had recently experienced a lengthy civil war.
 This allowed him to avoid military service and experience a normal life.
 At the time, the Dinka people did not encourage formal education, and Bol instead helped raise livestock.
 An often repeated story about Bol's life in Sudan was that he killed a lion with a spear, although former teammate Charles Barkley has questioned the validity of the story.
 As Bol grew older, he was expected to participate in a ritual in which young boys would have some of their teeth removed with a chisel and have incisions cut into their forehead, which would signal one's ascension to manhood.
 Bol did not want to partake in the ritual and instead wanted an education, and on two separate instances ran away from home.
 In the second instance, he lived in Babanusa for about a year but struggled in school since he barely understood Arabic.
 Once he returned to Turalei, he participated in the ritual.